biojppm/rapidyaml/doc/sphinx_yaml_standard.rst

    linters**, many of which are not fully conformant; instead, try using `https://play.yaml.io
    <https://play.yaml.io/main/parser?input=IyBFZGl0IE1lIQoKJVlBTUwgMS4yCi0tLQpmb286IEhlbGxvLCBZQU1MIQpiYXI6IFsxMjMsIHRydWVdCmJhejoKLSBvbmUKLSB0d28KLSBudWxsCg==>`__,
-   an amazing tool which lets you dynamically input your YAML and continuously see the results from all the existing parsers (kudos to @ingydotnet and the people from the YAML test suite).
+   an amazingly useful tool which lets you dynamically input your YAML and continuously see the results from all the existing parsers (kudos to @ingydotnet and the people from the YAML test suite).
 And of course, if you detect anything wrong with ryml, please `open an